Beyond coincidence: using all the data in Hong-Ou-Mandel interferometry: Probability analysis

 \subsection{Fundamental probabilities}

 We proceed to determine the probabilities for photon bunching and anti-bunching (the latter corresponding to a coincidence at the detectors).
-These are, respectively, cases where both photons arrive in the same detector with a delay \( \tau \), and where both photons arrive in different detectors with a delay \( \tau \).
+These are, respectively, cases where both photons arrive in the same detector with a delay of magnitude \( \tau \), and where both photons arrive in different detectors with a delay of magnitude \( \tau \).